-Your meta description is another component in helping the rank of your blog in the search engines.
+Your meta description is another component in helping rank your blog in the search engines.
 This is what search engine bots help better understand what your content is about.

 Then it places your content in the search engine results based on its algorithm.
-So it’s key to place your keywords in your meta description.
+So it’s critical to put your keywords in your meta description.

-It also doubles over as a description for your potential readers.
-This content will show up next to your link in the search engine page results.
+It also doubles as a description for your potential readers.
+This content will appear next to your link in the search engine page results.

-You should keep your meta description somewhere between 100 and 300 characters so that it doesn’t end up truncated.
-This is when a portion of the description is cut off due to it being too long.
+You should keep your meta description between 100 and 300 characters so it doesn’t end up truncated.
+This is when a portion of the definition is cut off because it is too long.

-Write your description so that it entices your readers to click on the link to learn more.
-So in a sense, you’re writing for both people and search engines.
+Write your description to entice your readers to click the link to learn more.
+So, you’re writing for both people and search engines.

 4. Don’t Publish Before You Edit

-You completed yet another blog post, but before you hit the publish button, make sure to proofread and edit it first.
+You completed yet another blog post, but before you hit the publish button, proofread and edit it first.
 You don’t want to post a blog that contains spelling, grammar, and syntax mistakes.

 Anyone who comes to your site and reads this will be instantly turned off.
 And worse, they’ll likely never return to your site.

-You can use a mix of your own knowledge and tools to help improve your content.
-For example, you use Grammarly, which is an add-on for internet browsers and Microsoft Word.
+You can use a mix of your knowledge and tools to help improve your content.
+For example, you use Grammarly, an add-on for internet browsers, and Microsoft Word.

 You want this somewhere between 6th and 9th grade to ensure your content is easy to read for everyone.
-You may have an audience that didn’t complete high school or that didn’t attend college.
+You may have an audience that didn’t complete high school or attend college.

-It’s also a good idea to re-read your blog post the following day so you have a pair of fresh eyes.
-Or if you’re not good at editing, then you can always hire one virtually.
+It’s also a good idea to re-read your blog post the following day, so you have a pair of fresh eyes.
+Or if you’re not good at editing, you can always hire one virtually.